tomastormol/Sotom/README.md

 4. Start the React frontend.

 ## 📝 Authors
-This project was developed as part of a Master's degree in **Artificial Intelligence & Big Data**.
+This project was developed as part of a Master's degree in **Artificial Intelligence & Big Data** by Tomàs Tortosa Moltó & Soraya Pascual Calatayud